brainworxx/kreXX-TYPO3-Extension/Documentation/Config/Levels/Index.rst

 |
 | Exception to this hierarchy rule:
-| Once you disable kreXX on file or local level, it stays disabled.
+* Once you disable kreXX on file or local level, it stays disabled.
+* If you set the output to file inside the configuration file, it will not be overwritten with any cookie settings.

-| Bur remember: Local settings only apply to your current browser.
+| But remember: Local settings only apply to your current browser.